jhumelsine/jhumelsine.github.io/_posts/2025-03-07-house-divided.md

     }
 ```

-One of my issues with the Advent of Code format is that there’s a new problem each day.
+One of my issues with the Advent of Code format is that there’s a new challenge each day.
 It’s easy to fall behind.
-There’s not much incentive to keep code clean.
 Solve it and move on.
+There’s not much incentive to keep code clean, except for Part 2 of each day's challenge.

-Each day’s challenge is in two parts.
-Solving the first part opens access to the follow-up part of the challenge.
-The second part is a continuation of the first problem, so there is some continuity, but for the most part continuity is only for that day.
-Sometimes the second part can be solved with a single line update to the first part’s solution.
+Solving the Part 1 for each day's clannenge releases Part 2 for that day.
+The Part 2 is a continuation of the first problem, so there is some continuity, but only for that day.
+Sometimes Part 2 can be solved with a single line update to the first part’s solution.
 Sometimes it requires a whole new approach.

-If we knew the second part while working on the first part, we might be able to design and implement the first part so that it can more easily accommodate the second part.
-But we can neither see nor predict the future in the Advent of Code just as we cannot for most software projects.
+If we knew Part 2 while working on the Part 1, we might be able to design and implement the Part 1 so that it can more easily accommodate Part 2.
+But we can neither see nor predict the future in Advent of Code just as we cannot for most software projects.

-The second part of the Garden Groups, __Part 2 Spoiler Alert__, updated the requirements such that a straight row of fencing would be one segment of fencing regardless of its length.
+The Part 2 of the Garden Groups, __Spoiler Alert__, updated the requirements such that a straight row of fencing would be one segment of fencing regardless of its length.
 The `A` garden would still have a perimeter of four segments, but now the `AA` garden would have a perimeter of four segments as well.
 The fencing across the top and bottom would each be one segment that’s two units long rather than the two segments of one unit in length from Part 1.

 The update for the `AA` garden can be seen graphically via:
 ```